Ciara Looks Ready To Pop As She Flaunts Huge Baby Bump On Date With Russell Wilson

 “I’m so happy for you!”

 While Ciara and her adorable baby bump continue to make headlines, the singer has been dealing with a bit of drama as well.
-She and ex Future just settled their drawn out custody battle over their son as they both state they want to move on with their lives, reported Us Weekly.
+She and ex Future just settled their drawn-out custody battle over their son as they both state they want to move on with their lives, reported Us Weekly.

 “Pregnant Ciara and Future are done with fighting over their son, Future Jr. Us Weekly can confirm that the exes have settled their custody battle over the 2-year-old.”

-The site reports the two have agreed on a joint custody agreement, but Ciara will spend the most time with Future Jr. as his father has a touring schedule to maintain.
+The site reports the two have agreed on a joint custody agreement, but Ciara will spend the most time with Future, Jr. as his father has a touring schedule to maintain.

 “According to TMZ, the rapper, 33, and “I Bet” singer, 31, have agreed to joint custody, but Ciara will spend a majority of time with Future Jr. given Future’s touring schedule.”